iamgmujtaba/LTC-SUM/README.md

 We are preparing our manuscript for the publication.
-The code will be available soon.
+The entire code will be available soon.

 ## Prerequisite
 - Linux or macOS